MileHacker Logo

 Xiaogan cuisine belongs to Hubei cuisine (E cuisine), known for its emphasis on freshwater ingredients, specifically fish and shrimp.

-Flavors feature a balance of spicy, sour, salty, and sweet notes.
+Flavors feature a balance of spicy, sour, salty, plus dessert-like notes.
 It is a versatile cuisine that can be both subtle and robust.

 Ingredients & Staples